Schedule an Appointment

 Patient access to healthcare is so important.
 The people of Jefferson County can find unparalleled service and expertise in a very easy, uncomplicated way.

-STAYING FIT: Walking, working out, paddling and snowshoeing.
+• STAYING FIT: Walking, working out at her local gym, kayaking, spin class, and snowshoeing.

-FUN TIME: Kris has been married for 36 years to her Lakeside Lutheran high school sweetheart.
-Spending time with their 3 married daughters, 3 grandsons, 9-month-old English cream golden retriever "Callie".
+• FUN TIME: Kris has been married for 39 years to her Lakeside Lutheran high school sweetheart.
+They love spending time with their 3 daughters, their husbands, and grandchildren, as well as their English cream golden retriever "Callie.”

 Read More Read Less